itinstructor/MoonPhase/README.md

-# Moon Phase
+# Moon Phase App

 Python CLI and Tkinter GUI programs using the Python [ephem](https://pypi.org/project/ephem/) library to calculate moon phases.

 Batch files are included to use [Nuitka](https://pypi.org/project/Nuitka/) to convert the Python .py program to a Windows exe using GCC.

-Neither program works quite right.
-Work in progress.

 ## Version History

+- (10-20-23) V2 CLI Moon phase descriptions work
 - (07-10-23) V2 Refactor to OOP.
 Move all ephem moon logic into moon_class.py
 - (07-08-23) V1 Initial commit of CLI and GUI